This post contains our shortlist of the best men’s and women’s hiking daypacks.

 In addition to the size and capacity to accommodate a large hydration reservoir, these REI backpacks also come with a raincover included in the price, which makes it a great option if you need to make your hiking backpack waterproof (or at least protect it from the rain).

 Other features that make this a great option are the straps on the back that can be used to attach gear such as hiking poles, the stretch mesh pockets on the sides – ideal for water bottles, maps etc and zip up pockets on the top outside and inside the pack for keeping smaller items securely stowed but easy to access.

-This pack doesn’t have as many ‘luxe’ features as the similar sized Osprey pack above, such as a padded hip belt with zippered pockets, but for the price you get a relatively lightweight, versatile pack that is ideal for day hiking as well as many other uses including travel and commuting.
+This pack doesn’t have as many ‘luxe’ features as the similar-sized Osprey pack on this list (such as a padded hip belt with zippered pockets), but for the price you get a relatively lightweight, versatile pack that is ideal for day hiking as well as many other uses including travel and commuting.

-The Runner Up vote for best value (for when you have budget top of mind) is not one individual pack.
-It’s actually a wide selection of packs that are available from REI’s ‘good and used’ used gear website.
+Did you know that there is a wide selection of packs available from REI’s ‘good and used’ used gear website?

 As the inventory changes all the time when used gear becomes available and is then sold, the brand and volume of the available packs change, however to give you an example of a couple of great deals at the time of writing, check these packs out:

 - The pictured Women’s Deuter Trail 28 Backpack $140 new, $80 in REI’s Used Gear store (42% discount)

 - Osprey Stratos 24 Daypack (as featured on this list above), which is $140 new, $84 in REI’s Used Gear store (40% discount)

 Best Lightweight Backpack (Also Waterproof!): Hyperlite Mountain Gear Daybreak Ultralight Daypack [$210]